m4ttsch/omscs-notes-notes/computer-networks/dns.md

 ```

-In the “QUESTION SECTION”, you can see our query.
+In the "QUESTION SECTION", you can see our query.
 We are looking for an A record for www.gatech.edu.

-In the “ANSWER SECTION”, you can see the response to our query.
+In the "ANSWER SECTION", you can see the response to our query.
 Our initial query response is a CNAME record, which maps www.gatech.edu to tlweb.gtm.gatech.edu.
 We then issue an A record query for tlweb.gtm.gatech.edu, the response to which is `130.207.160.173`.

-The numbers “60” and “30” for the CNAME and A record entries, respectively, indicate the TTL in seconds that the entry can be stored in the cache.
+The numbers "60" and "30" for the CNAME and A record entries, respectively, indicate the TTL in seconds that the entry can be stored in the cache.

 ### Example 2 (NYTimes A)
 Here is an example of an A record query for nytimes.com.